tulibraries/cob_datapipeline/doc/collection_alias_cleanup.md

 Thus, if we wanted to always skip any collection named 'foo', or 'bar' we could set `skip_included=['foo', 'bar']`.

-Finally if neither of these safeguard suffices, we can also skip processing a value by whatever matches a regular expression set in the `skip_matching` parameter.
+Finally if neither of these safeguards suffice, we can also skip processing a value by whatever matches a regular expression set in the `skip_matching` parameter.